Home

 Really, if you can imagine it, you can decorate it on a dog treat.
 You can also use food coloring to make the icing just the color you want.
 A small amount of people safe food coloring should not cause any problems.

-Not really the creative type?
-No problem, you can make your designs as simple as you want.
-Or you can review how some of the fancy dog bakeries are decorating their goodies.
-Then customize it for your own pampered little one.
 The same guidelines that apply to your homemade treats should apply to the icing as well.
 For example you will want to avoid making foods poisonous to dogs by being aware of the amount of sugar, salt and other ingredients included in the recipe.

 However, dog treat frosting is one place where you may choose to use more decadent ingredients.
 This is an acceptable practice if: